Avalon Association for Disabled People

 - Occupational Therapy (available 4 hours per week.)

-– Specialized transport to Hospitals, Clinics and Doctors appointments.
+- Specialized transport to Hospitals, Clinics, Doctors appointments and Local Shopping centres.

-– Grants by the Department of Social Development.
+- A grant from the Department of Social Development.

 - Donations from the National Lottery Board.